wallacewolv/mono-workspace/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve host-app -o` for a dev server.
+Navigate to `http://localhost:4200/` and run `ng serve mfe-app -o` for a dev server.
+Navigate to `http://localhost:4300/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding